paul-lee-attorney/comboox/README.md

 [https://github.com/paul-lee-attorney/comboox]

-**THIS WORK IS NOT FOR FREE AND IS PROVIDED ON AN "AS IS" BASIS, WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO NON-INFRINGEMENT, MERCHANTABILITY OR FIT FOR A PARTICULAR PURPOSE.
+**THIS WORK IS PROVIDED ON AN "AS IS" BASIS, WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO NON-INFRINGEMENT, MERCHANTABILITY OR FIT FOR A PARTICULAR PURPOSE.
 IN NO EVENT SHALL ANY CONTRIBUTOR BE LIABLE TO YOU FOR ANY DAMAGES.**

 **YOU ARE PROHIBITED FROM DEPLOYING THE SMART CONTRACTS OF THIS WORK, IN WHOLE OR IN PART, FOR WHATEVER PURPOSE, ON ANY BLOCKCHAIN NETWORK THAT HAS ONE OR MORE NODES THAT ARE OUT OF YOUR CONTROL.**